UPDATE: All Models are in Stock Now for Xmas!

 Our Titanium handlebars scored as the “Best Handlebar for Compliance“ in a recent head-to-head lab test by the folks at BikeRumor.
 All 3 models were put through the wringer in a lab test by Faction Bike Studios and also subject to a blind trail test.

-The Roost Titanium Handlebars scored on average 40% more compliant than carbon and 30% more compliant than aluminum.
+The Roost Titanium Handlebars scored on average 40% more compliant than carbon and 30% more compliant than aluminium.

 “On the trail, this compliance is quite noticeable, particularly when riding them back to back with stiffer bars.
 They soak up larger hits and impacts much more readily, and they do, in fact, provide an overall higher level of comfort.” – BikeRumor